Super contribution caps place restrictions on how much you can get into Super each year.

 Similar to how there are two types of contributions there is also two associated types of contributions caps and as you’ve probably guessed, they’re known as the Concessional and Non-concessional Caps.

 The concessional Cap

-For the financial year ending 2020, the concessional cap is $25,000 p.a.
-This amount is Indexed annually with the Average Weekly Ordinary Time Earnings (AWOTE) and then rounded down to the nearest $2,500.
+For the financial year ending 2020, the concessional cap was $25,000 p.a.
+This amount was Indexed with the Average Weekly Ordinary Time Earnings (AWOTE) and then rounded down to the nearest $2,500.